-Principles of Entrepreneurship SJPII: 2240 FDOE: 8812110
+Principles of Entrepreneurship

-Prerequisite(s): None Note: Elective; fulfills Arts requirement.
+Prerequisite(s): None

 This course is designed to provide an introduction to business organization and entrepreneurial principles.
 Topics include communication skills, various forms of business ownership and organizational structures, supervisory/management skills, leadership skills, human resource management activities, business ethics, and cultural diversity.
 Emphasis is placed on job readiness and career development.
 The use of computers/iPads is an integral part of this program.